Factor-X/citizenReserve/technical-documents/ProjectSetup.md

 The output path is not defined for module 'citizens-reserve' so we have an error message.
 The 'Project Structure' window pops up automatically.

-We first fix the problems (see left pane).

 We have three modules: 'citizens', 'citizens-build' and 'citizens-reserve'.

 Actually, if we go to .idea > modules, we notice that we only have two modules, 'citizens' and 'citizens-build'.

 On the 'citizens-reserve' module, we decide to remove the content root (so that there is no content root anymore for that module).

+We also fixed the problems (see left pane).

+# Start the project

+Run > Run 'Play 2'

+Play server is starting and listening on port 9000.
+We go to http://localhost:9000 and notice that there is some compilation going on.
+In the end, we get a page containing a configuration error message.

+This allows us to discover the configuration file of the project, located at:

+citizens-reserve/conf/application.conf